 Following up on my previous post, let’s look at differences between insufficiency, absence and lack.
 In French, insufficiency is often expressed with the impersonal third person « Il » or « ça » or a passive.

 Absence vs lack

-The result is the same, but isn’t there a nuance in how we see things (when analyzing, not day-to-day choices!)-
+The result is the same…yet, isn’t there a nuance in how we see things?

 - Il manque un bouton de ta chemise.
 A button is missing from your shirt.
 French notes your shirt lacks in something while English notes the absence of that button.

 - Il lui manque une case, He has a loose screw or the delightful, He’s a few sandwiches short of a picnic, which expresses insufficiency with flair.

 - Money is missing from my wallet would be, Il manque de l’argent (dans mon porte-monnaie).
 There is no doubt that initially there was money in the wallet.
 However, it’s gone.
 However, il me manque de l’argent is context dependent and generally means I don’t have enough money as opposed to Some money is missing.

 When might you use these three examples ?

 - Il me manque des informations.